alexle/alexle.github.com/_pages/about.md

 <h3>Some of my favorite posts</h3>

-Here are some posts I'm most proud of, and enjoy reading again from time to time.
+Here are some posts I'm most proud of and enjoy reading again from time to time.

 - [Change How You See The World With One Word][1]
 - [Why An Easy Life Is Overrated][2]